markterweele/windows-itpro-docs/education/includes/winse-eos.md

 > [!IMPORTANT]
 > **Support for Windows 11 SE will end in October 2026**
 >
 > Microsoft will not release a feature update after Windows 11 SE, version 24H2.
 Support for Windows 11 SE—including software updates, technical assistance, and security fixes—will end in October 2026.
-While your device will continue to function, we recommend transitioning to a device that supports another edition of Windows 11 to ensure continued support and security.
+While your device will continue to work, we recommend transitioning to a device that supports another edition of Windows 11 to ensure continued support and security.